emorphis-stripe/connect-destination-charge/README.md

-# Connect Onboarding for Standard accounts
+# Connect destination charges

 This Stripe sample shows you how to process a Connect [destination charge](https://stripe.com/docs/connect/destination-charges) using Stripe elements.
 Before using this sample, you should have onboarded at least one Connect account.
-For more about onboarding accounts and making Connect charges, use our [step-by-step Connect guide](https://stripe.com/docs/connect/collect-then-transfer-guide#accept-payment).
+For more about onboarding accounts and making Connect charges, read our [step-by-step Connect guide](https://stripe.com/docs/connect/collect-then-transfer-guide#accept-payment).

 Demo url: TODO